 Again, newbies might be confused.
 Would the (ISC)² organization really put nonsense protocols and definitions in its vaunted CISSP exam?”
 Unfortunately, the answer is yes, and “LBAP” and “TBAP” just happen to be two of them.

-Many questions in your exam will feature red herrings such as these, because they test your familiarity with the CBK (which defines MAC, RBAC and DAC) and security terminology conventions (such as names of access control rules generally ending with “AC.”)
-As a practicing CISSP, I find “red herring” questions valuable, because CISSPs must be able to quickly sift useful information from jargon like that, every day.
+Many questions in your exam will feature red herrings such as these because they test your familiarity with the CISSP common body of knowledge (which defines MAC, RBAC and DAC) and security terminology conventions (such as names of access control rules generally ending with “AC.”)
+As a practicing CISSP, I find “red herring” questions valuable because CISSPs must be able to quickly sift useful information from jargon like that, every day.

 Are you warmed up?
-Good, now let’s end with a question from the “physical security” domain.
+Good, now let’s end with a question about physical security.

-- Minimize the number of windows, doors and loading docks
+- A) Minimize the number of windows, doors and loading docks

-- Reinforce all windows, doors and loading docks
+- B) Reinforce all windows, doors and loading docks

-- Brightly illuminate all windows, doors and loading docks
+- C) Brightly illuminate all windows, doors and loading docks

-- Install tamper-proof hardware such as hardened hinges and glass
+- D) Install tamper-proof hardware such as hardened hinges and glass

 Before we answer that question, why does the (ISC)² require us to know about physical security?
 It’s not like we covered that in college.
 The answer, of course, is that it’s our job to keep company resources confidential while maintaining their integrity and availability.
 (Did you see what I did there?)
 If you cannot speak the same language as the security team guarding the building, locking the doors, buying fire protection services and running the motion sensors, you’re putting your employer (and thus your job) at risk.
 (It doesn’t hurt to learn the night watchmen’s names, too.)